 Tips and Expert Advice

 Third, consider the units.
-Always use consistent units throughout your calculations.
+Worth adding: always use consistent units throughout your calculations.
 The standard SI units for moment of inertia are kilogram-meters squared (kg m²).
 Ensure your mass is in kilograms and your radius is in meters.
 If you are given values in other units, convert them before plugging them into the formula.
 A common mistake is using centimeters for radius while keeping mass in kilograms, leading to a factor of 10,000 error in the final result.

 FAQ